 Over its lifespan, one CFL bulb can reduce half a ton of CO2 from the atmosphere.

-LED street lights are enough to brighten up your entire neighbourhood; imagine putting one up in your alley or backyard.
+LED street lights are enough to brighten up your entire neighborhood; imagine putting one up in your alley or backyard.
 They last longer, are more energy-efficient and emit spectrum with minimum glare.

 2. Choose Eco-Friendly Flooring